-- 2. When connection is established, the "System Login" screen appears.
-The SAS RAID controller default user name is "admin" and the password is "0000". - Start-up from Ethernet Port (Out-of-Band): The SAS RAID controller also offers an alternative out-of-band method for McRAID storage manager.
-User can access the built- in configuration without running the ArcHttp proxy server on the host system.
-The web browser-based McRAID storage manager is a HTML-based application, which utilizes the browser installed on your remote system.
-To ensure proper communications between the SAS RAID controller and McRAID storage manager, please connect the SAS RAID controller LAN port to any LAN switch port.
+• Start-up from Ethernet Port (Out-of-Band): The SAS RAID controller also offers an alternative out-of-band method for storage manager.
+User can access the built- in configuration without using the above link.
+The web browser-based storage manager is a HTML-based application, which utilizes the browser installed on your remote system.
+To ensure proper communications between the SAS RAID controller and storage manager, please connect the SAS RAID controller LAN port to any LAN switch port.

-The RAID storage has embedded the TCP/IP & web browser based McRAID storage manager in the firmware.
-User can remote manage the SAS RAID controller without adding any user specific software (platform independent) via standard web browsers directly connected to the 10/100Mbit RJ45 LAN port.
+The RAID storage has embedded the TCP/IP & web browser based storage manager in the firmware.
+User can remote manage the SAS RAID controller without adding any user specific software (platform independent) via standard web browsers directly.

 To configure SAS RAID controller on a remote machine, you need to know its IP address.
-Launch your McRAID storage manager by entering http://[IP Address] in the web browser.
+Launch your storage manager by entering http://[IP Address] in the web browser.

-Note: You can find controller Ethernet port IP address in McBIOS RAID mamager "System Information" option.
+Note: You can find controller Ethernet port IP address in RAID manager "System Information" option.

-6.2.McRAID Storage Manager
+2.1.Storage Manager